 In a broad sense, nearly all problems can be thought of as search problems.
-We can solve any problem by defining the space of possible solutions, and then search that space to find a correct solution.
-For example, to solve the pegboard puzzle (Exploration 5.2) we enumerate all possible sequences of moves and searched that space to find a winning sequence.
+If we can define the space of possible solutions, we can search that space to find a correct solution.
+For example, to solve the pegboard puzzle (Exploration 5.2) we enumerate all possible sequences of moves and search that space to find a winning sequence.
+For most interesting problems, however, the search space is far too large to search through all possible solutions.